-- 1. Click and select Legacy device interface. - 2.
-Go to Settings > System > Orientation. - 3.
-Click - 4.
-In the camera's live view, adjust the size and position of the rectangle around the area of interest, for example where you expect faces to appear.
+- 1. Go to Video > Image and click - 2.
+Click for Pixel counter.

+3. In the camera's live view, adjust the size and position of the rectangle around the area of interest, for example where you expect faces to appear.

-You can see the number of pixels for each of the rectangle's sides (X and Y), and decide if the values are enough for your needs.
+You can see the number of pixels for each of the rectangle's sides, and decide if the values are enough for your needs.